aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/using-plugins/UsingTheBlueGreenPlugin.md

 >
 > **Blue/Green Support Behaviour and Version Compatibility:**
 >
-> The AWS Advanced Python Driver now includes enhanced full support for Blue/Green Deployments.
+> The AWS Advanced Python Wrapper now includes enhanced full support for Blue/Green Deployments.
 This support requires a minimum database version that includes a specific metadata table.
 The metadata will be accessible provided the green deployment satisfies the minimum version compatibility requirements.
 This constraint **does not** apply to RDS MySQL.
 >
 > For RDS Postgres, you will also need to manually install the `rds_tools` extension using the following DDL so that the metadata required by the wrapper is available:
 >